Daniel P Carver

 - Plan, Design, Organize and Facilitate a 14 day 6 credit hour expeditionary learning course

-- Wilderness Ranger Cookbook, 2nd: A Collection of Backcountry Recipes by Bureau of Land Management, Forest Service, National Park Service, and U.S. Fish and Wildlife Service Wilderness Rangers. - My recipe for Ambassadorial Breakfast Gravel is in this text.
-2011
+Wilderness Ranger Cookbook, 2nd: A Collection of Backcountry Recipes by Bureau of Land Management, Forest Service, National Park Service, and U.S. Fish and Wildlife Service Wilderness Rangers.
+ISBN-13: 9781493006298

 - Contributed to two professional peer-reviewed reports submitted to the Colorado Historical Society; Principal Investigator: Dr. Jared Beeton. - Geoarchaeology and 14C Dating of Landform Sediment Assemblages in La Jara Creek, Hot Creek and the Alamosa River Basins, San Luis Valley,= Colorado.
 Submitted Winter 2012. - Soils and Geoarchaeology of La Jara Creek, Hot Creek and Alamosa River, Rio Grande Basin, Colorado.
 Accepted Spring 2011